marijnh/Eloquent-JavaScript/20_node.md

 As soon as you set up a program to accept network requests, you have to start worrying about ((security)).
 In this case, if we aren't careful, it is likely that we'll accidentally expose our whole ((file system)) to the network.

 File paths are strings in Node.
-To map such a string to an actual file, there is a nontrivial amount of interpretation going on.
+To map such a string to an actual file, there's a nontrivial amount of interpretation going on.
 Paths may, for example, include `../` to refer to a parent directory.
-So one obvious source of problems would be requests for paths like `/../secret_file`.
+One obvious source of problems would be requests for paths like `/../secret_file`.

 {{index "node:path package", "resolve function", "cwd function", "process object", "403 (HTTP status code)", "sep binding", ["backslash character", "as path separator"], "slash character"}}

 To avoid such problems, `urlPath` uses the `resolve` function from the `node:path` module, which resolves relative paths.
 It then verifies that the result is _below_ the working directory.
-The `process.cwd` function (where `cwd` stands for "current working directory") can be used to find this working directory.
+The `process.cwd` function (where `cwd` stands for _current working directory_) can be used to find this working directory.
 The `sep` binding from the `node:path` package is the system's path separator—a backslash on Windows and a forward slash on most other systems.
 When the path doesn't start with the base directory, the function throws an error response object, using the HTTP status code indicating that access to the resource is forbidden.

 {{index "file server example", "Node.js", "GET method", [file, resource]}}